guevaracodina/MexicanBaseball/README.md

 Please cite:

-_Influence of baseball construction on the increase in offensive statistics in the Mexican baseball league_
+_Influence of the baseball construction on the offensive performance in a professional baseball league_

 Juan Carlos Torres-Galván, Orlando Guarneros García, Francisco Oviedo-Tolentino Jaime Meade Collins, Edgar Guevara